wavefrontHQ/docs/pages/doc/proxies_installing.md

 The proxy listens to different ports for different kinds of data.
 These ports are specified in the [proxy configuration file](proxies_configuring.html#proxy-configuration-properties).

 * You do not need to edit this file if you only plan to ingest metrics using the default port (2878).
-* You do need to edit this file (and restart the proxy) if you want to ingest metrics on a nondefault port, or if you want to ingest histograms or trace data through the proxy.
+* You must edit this file (and restart the proxy) if you want to ingest metrics on a nondefault port, or if you want to ingest histograms or trace data through the proxy.

 You typically set the following properties to configure proxy ports:
 * For **metrics**, set `pushListenerPort`.
-(Required only to change to a port other than 2878.)
+(Required only if you want to change to a port other than 2878.)
 * For **histograms**, set `histogramDistListenerPort`, typically to 40,000.
   * **Note:** The property you set depends on the data format.
-See [Histogram Proxy Ports](proxies_histograms.html#histogram-configuration-properties).
+See [Histogram Proxy Ports](proxies_histograms.html#histogram-proxy-ports).
 * For **trace data**, set `traceListenerPort`, typically to 30,000.

 **Note:** If you are instrumenting your application with a Wavefront SDK that will send data through the proxy, make sure the proxy's port settings match the port numbers you specify during SDK setup.